piotrpolak/pepiscms/docs/LIBRARY_FORMBUILDER.md

 * Handles input validation, both on server side (for security) and on client side (JavaScript for increased responsiveness)
 * Handles database read/update/insert
 * Can be customized using templates
-* Can be extended using callbacks and custom feed objects that implement the Entitable interface
+* Can be extended using callbacks and custom feed objects that implement the [EntitableInterface](pepiscms/application/classes/EntitableInterface.php)
 * Can handle database foreign keys
 * When using FormBuilder you can specify the fields of the form and their attributes in two manners: by API methods or by definition.
 The API methods were first that were developed but they are not recommended to use in new projects.